SBouchard01/CorrHOD/docs/CorrHOD_cubic.rst

 .. tip::
    The ``run_all()`` method times every step of the execution.
 These times are displayed in the logs, but are also stored in a times_dict object, that can be accessed.
+   It has the following keys :

+   * 'initialize_halo' : Time to initialize the halos catalog
+   * 'run_all' : Time to run the entire analysis
+   * 'x', 'y' or 'z' : The chosen line of sight

+     * 'run_los' : Time to run the entire line of sight
+     * 'compute_DensitySplit' : Time to compute the density split
+     * 'compute_2pcf' : Time to compute the 2PCF
+     * 'compute_auto_corr' : Time to compute the auto correlation functions

+       * 'DS0', 'DS1', ... : The quantiles

+     * 'compute_cross_corr' : Time to compute the cross correlation functions

+       * 'DS0', 'DS1', ... : The quantiles

 API
 ---